-- the number of activities and errands (multiple tasks may well legitimise the use of the car)
+- the number of activities and errands (multiple tasks may well legitimise in the mind of the user taking the car)

 - the nature of the errand (a recycling trip or shopping trip may necessitate the car)

 - the weather (round here it rains on 100 days and then not all day – in Bucharest the car is an umbrella)

 - how you are feeling and emotional factors related to the following